 All grading work and fill placement plans shall be approved, in writing, by a California registered Geotechnical Engineer or a California Certified Engineering Geologist.

-INTERCEPTOR TRENCHES AND SURFACE WATER COLLECTION DITCH
+INTERCEPTOR TRENCHES AND SURFACE WATER runoff COLLECTION DITCH

 Interceptor Trenches and Surface Water Runoff Collection Ditch shall be managed to minimize and/or prevent erosion of sediment to surface water drainage courses.